GoingOffRoading/Athom-Tasmota-7W-Color-Bulb-to-WLED/README.md

 8. Log into the WLED portal from a wifi enabled device (cell, laptop, etc).
 If prompted, the password is 'wled1234'.
 9. Log into your wifi.
-10. Switch back to your wifi, log into the wled UI, click Config, LED Prefrences, and use the following settings: in LED outputs: 1 = PWM RGBW, GPIOs = 4, 12, 14, 5.
+10. Switch back to your wifi, log into the wled UI, click Config, LED Prefrences, and use the following settings: in LED outputs: 1 = PWM RGB+CCT, GPIOs = 4, 12, 14, 13, 5.
 Click Save.

 Done!